nihn/restaurant/README.md

 Run `./backup-testdata.sh`.

 ## Applying test dataset ##
 Run `./apply-testdata.sh`.
-Note if you want to do it second time then you should first remove old docker volume (restaurant_data).
+Note if you want to do this when postgres was already started then you need to remove data volume `docker-compose stop && docker-compose rm -f && docker volume rm restaurant_data`.